 In 2017, she was named by President Trump as his appointee to fill the position of U.S. Treasurer, vacant since the resignation of Rosa Gumataotao Rios in July 2016.
 Carranza was sworn in on June 19, 2017.

 Carranza earned her MBA from the University of Miami in Coral Gables, Florida and received executive, management, and financial training at the INSEAD Business School in Paris, France; Michigan State University; and the University of Chicago.

 How the Small Business Administration helps businesses?

-Established in 1953, the Small Business Administration is a government agency that provides assistance to small businesses and entrepreneurs via loans, loan guarantees, counseling, and other assistance programs.
+Established in 1953, the Small Business Administration is a government agency that provides assistance to small businesses and entrepreneurs.
+Assistance includes different types of SBA loans via loan guarantees, counseling, and business content.
 The SBA is lead by the SBA Administrator, a cabinet-level position.

 A competent administrator at the helm of SBA will help address these and other challenges going into 2020.
 Among the key issues that Carranza, as head of SBA, would face in 2020 include a possible trade war with China.
 This includes how to steer small businesses away from further trade uncertainties and tariffs.
 Cybersecurity risks and low unemployment rates follow closely, which is forcing businesses to contend with a lack of people to fill open roles.
 During the last two decades, small businesses have been responsible for creating two out of every three net new jobs.

 Carranza’s appointment comes at the heels of good performance year for SBA.
 During the 2019 fiscal year it approved $28.2 billion in loans and more than 63,500 loans to small businesses.
 In addition, it supported nearly $5 billion in 504 loans, an increase of nearly $205 million from FY 2018.